ph4un00b/pandas/tasking/generation.md

 These questions help visualize various aspects of the dataset, making it easier to identify trends, patterns, and insights for analysis and decision-making.

+- **Create a stacked bar chart representing the distribution of 'cylinders' within each 'origin'.
+I have attached the dataset.
+Please provide me with the code.**
+- **Based on the file exam_score_03.csv, I want you to plot in a 3D Scatter plot of the exams scores for female students, plotting the data with different colours and markers according to the weekly hours of study.
+Set the size of the plot as 12x12.
+Make sure that all the axis labels are shown correctly, adding an additional padding if necessary**
 - **“Create a pie chart showing marketing spend by channel”**
 - Plot a line chart showing the trend of sales revenue over time (e.g., monthly or quarterly sales).
 - Create a bar chart comparing the sales performance of different product categories in terms of total revenue generated.